-- 1. Return to scene often accompanied by investigators during walk-through, but need experiential perspective.
-Officer is accompanied by staff psychologist and experience is processed.
-Consider spouse or others if requested by the officer.
+- 1. Return to scene experiential perspective.
+Firefighter is accompanied by staff psychologist or peer support team member and experience is processed.
+Consider spouse or others if requested by the firefighter.
 Caution considerations: Issues of retraumatization or vicarious traumatization. - 2.
-Firing range if shooting incident shoot loaner gun if actual weapon is still held as evidence, shoot actual weapon when returned.
-Psychologist or PST member accompanies officer at firing range during weapon firing if needed.
-Otherwise, range experience psychologically and emotionally processed in later meeting with staff psychologist. - 3.
-Officer Wellness Assessment (OWA) conducted as part of the Trauma Intervention Program by the staff psychologist.
-The OWA is designed to determine the optimal timing for the initiation of the graded re-entry to duty (#4).
-(See Fitness for Duty Evaluation, Officer Wellness Assessment, and the Trauma Intervention Program) - 4.
-Graded re-entry program design: modified duty (uniform/non-uniform), buddy officer partner (may be selected by involved officer from anywhere within the department, contacted by officer and/or psychologist), consider off-duty work and specialized assignments during reentry (normally restricted), alteration if needed as program progresses.
-Important that officer works the assigned shift during reentry.
-Upon successful completion the officer is returned to full duty.
+Re-introduction to equipment process the re-exposure to equipment experience.
+Check for anxiety triggers associated with previously neutral objects, locations, or perceptions.
+Range of experience psychologically and emotionally processed immediately or in later meeting with staff psychologist. - 3.
+Firefighter Wellness Assessment (FWA) conducted as part of the Trauma Intervention Program by the staff psychologist.
+The FWA is designed to determine the optimal timing for the initiation of the graded re-entry to duty (#4).
+(See Trauma Intervention Program) - 4.
+Graded re-entry traumatized firefighter not "thrown" into full duty assignment.
+Specifically designed graded re-entry: modified duty (uniform/non-uniform), buddy firefighter, where within the department, designed to meet specific assessed needs and actual circumstances, alteration if needed as program progresses.
+Important that firefighter completes the re-entry on his or her normally assigned shift, but this may be altered if deemed necessary.
+Upon successful completion the firefighter is returned to full duty.
 Throughout process: mechanism of safety net, periodic contact with psychologist and additional psychological support if necessary.
 Peer support. - 5.
 Follow-up scheduled appointment(s) subsequent to completion of graded reentry.
 Timing and number of follow up appointments vary as deemed appropriate (for baseline follow up: after two, four, and eight weeks of full duty beyond eight weeks as needed).
 Family members scheduled for appointments as needed.
 Year of firsts, peer support team and departmental reach-out.
-Peer support team member assigned (selected by involved officer) for one year.
+Peer support team member assigned (selected by involved firefighter) for one year.